PostgreSQL Monitor

 - Database: The specific database catalog name to query.

-- SSL Mode: Allows fine-tuning the
+- SSL Mode: Fine-tune the

 sslmodequery parameter, includingdisable,require,verify-ca, andverify-full.